Mahima200011/travel-landing-page/Travel-landing-page-main/README.md

 ## Demo

-A live demo of the project can be found https://travel-landing-pages.netlify.app/.
+A live demo of the project can be found https://travel-landing-pages.netlify.app/

-## Installation

-Clone the repository: git clone https://github.com/Godson2611/Travel-landing-page.git

 ## Usage